A question that is often asked by venue operators looking to purchase new casino chairs is….“should I have armrests on my gaming stools?”

 3. Distance between machines and players

-Adding armrests to the stools will invariably make the chairs wider.
+Adding armrests to gaming stools will invariably make the chairs wider.
 Unless you have adequate space between your machines, wider chairs can result in both players and staff having restricted access to the machines.
 Turning, and getting in or out of the chair, may become more difficult as patrons ‘bump’ into each other.

 Gaming stools can be expensive, and adding armrests might exceed your budget.
 Depending on the stool design and other options like the base, a good casino chair fitted with armrests can easily cost in excess of $700.